Getting customers — and keeping them — is the name of the game in e-commerce.

 “I recommend using these tags to group customers into around three or four different tiers,” he continued.
-“Each tier should have its own rewards program based on a specific ratio of points earned to amount spent, as well as personalized offers.
-This tier-based approach helps you convert low spenders into major customers, by presenting them with enticing deals that are based off of their personal preferences and behavior.”
+“Each tier should have its own rewards program based on a specific ratio of points earned to the amount spent, as well as personalized offers.
+This tier-based approach helps you convert low spenders into major customers by presenting them with enticing deals that are based on their personal preferences and behavior.”

 4. Provide Good Content

 The more helpful, complete, and engaging the content is on an e-commerce site, the more likely customers are to shop there — and to return.

 Including in-depth product listings, downloadable manuals, comparison guides, and well-produced videos might not look like a traditional loyalty program, but providing strong content can be an effective strategy in the process of building trust between a business and its customers.

 “When companies have good content on their site, it inspires loyalty,” observed Kenji Gjovig, VP of partnerships and business development for Content Analytics.